Uganda – the Best Tropical Fruit Lover Destination in Africa

 As with most fruit here, the price is most reasonable, and you could try your bargaining skills when buying any fruit, including watermelons.
 I find the melons very tasty in Uganda thanks to its fertile soil and sunshine.

 Seedless watermelon is found mostly in larger supermarkets with a produce section.

-Papayas grow most everywhere in Uganda, you can see them in many gardens, even at hotels, lodges you will find Papaya growing – they ripen to become yellowish and soft.
+Papayas grow almost everywhere in Uganda, you can see them in many gardens, even at hotels, lodges you will find papaya growing – they ripen to become yellowish and soft.